 Summary

 The Homgeek model is comparable in functionality to high-end blenders; however, some tasks are not performed as perfectly as Vitamix or Blendtec.
-The Homegeek package includes a recipes book and user manual; the gadget is very well packed.
+The Homegeek package includes a recipe book and user manual; the gadget is very well-packed.

-It has an overheat and overload system that ensures it from an unwanted accident.
-The footprint size is comparable to the classic Vitamix 5200, with a profile of 21.2 cm (8.3 inches) tall.
+It has an overheating and overload system that prevents it from an unwanted accident.
+The footprint size is comparable to the classic Vitamix 5200, with a tall profile of 21.2 cm (8.3 inches).

 Weak points

-- There is not a great safety feature.
-When the blender’s cycle ends, the blender stops blending, but if you remove and then replace the container, it will automatically start blending right away.
+• There is not a great safety feature.
+When the blender’s cycle ends, it stops blending, but if you remove and then replace the container, it will automatically start blending immediately.

 #3 Rcbt/Homgeek Blender/Decen Blender